 However, tours offer another side of a city, the insider view.

-Every street in the old town has a tale to tell but unless you enjoy walking with your Lonely Planet in front of your face, it’s better to have a local describe everything to you.
+Every street in old Tbilisi has a tale to tell but unless you enjoy walking with your Lonely Planet in front of your face, it’s better to have a local describe everything to you.

 Tbilisi Free Walking Tours offers three types of free city tours.